West African Dance Instructor

 Jahslyn Chensee took her first dance class when she was six-years-old.
 Since then she has trained in ballet, jazz, modern, hip hop and aerial dance.
 As a student at Destiny, she received the 2012 Warriors Code Award for her participation and performance in that year’s Destiny Arts Youth Performance Company.

 As a teacher, Jahslyn considers herself an advocate for Destiny, its mission and its approach for working with youth and children.
-As a teacher, student and adult figure, she aims to demonstrate nonviolence in every interaction she has.
+As a teacher and a student she aims to demonstrate nonviolence in every interaction she has.
 Jahslyn especially appreciates the diversity of Destiny students, and values being able to witness and work with so many different types of young folks who come from such a variety of backgrounds.
 Jahslyn is also a student at Mills College, studying Justice and Education.
+Jahslyn completed a rigorous teaching artist-in-training program at Destiny and is the new Little Tigers Martial Arts Instructor this school year.